adriandarian/gh-account-guard/README.md

   - Makes config files easier to read

 **Note:** All UI enhancements are optional.
 The extension works perfectly fine without them, but they make the experience much nicer!

+**Zero Dependencies:** This extension uses pure bash YAML parsing and requires no external tools beyond `git` and `gh` (which are needed for the tool's core functionality).

 ## Quick Start